mulllhausen/software-notes/debian7os-setup.md

     -bash: sudo: command not found

-then login as root and install `sudo` like so:
+then `sudo` is not installed. login as root and install it like so:

     su
     apt-get install sudo